rezervemoney/gitbooks/mechanics-rzr/protocol-driven-buybacks-pds/README.md

 ## Why buybacks vs diluting existing holders?

-When the protocol acquires ETH from the open market using debt, it has three options to persue.&#x20;
+When the protocol acquires ETH from the open market using debt, it has three options to persue.

 1. Introduce the new ETH